labuladong/fucking-algorithm/data_structure/Monotonic queue.md

 This problem is not complicated.
 The difficulty is how to calculate the maximum value in each "window" at O(1) time, so that the entire algorithm is completed in linear time.We discussed similar scenarios before and came to a conclusion:

-In a bunch of numbers,the best value is known,If you add a number to this bunch of numbers,you can quickly calculate the most value by comparing them,but if you reduce one number,you may not get the maximum vaue quickly,but you can have to go through all the numbers and find the maximum value agai
+In a bunch of numbers,the best value is known,If you add a number to this bunch of numbers,you can quickly calculate the most value by comparing them,but if you reduce one number,you may not get the maximum vaue quickly,but you can have to go through all the numbers and find the maximum value again.

-Back to the scenario of this problem,as each window advances,you need to add a number and decrease one number,so if you want to get a new maximum value in O(1) time,you need a special "monotonic queue" data structure to assist
+Back to the scenario of this problem,as each window advances,you need to add a number and decrease one number,so if you want to get a new maximum value in O(1) time,you need a special "monotonic queue" data structure to assist.

 An ordinary queue must have these two operations: